Home

 John Angell Grant

-John Angell Grant is a writer/director from Palo Alto, California.
-His book of poems, “The Green Notebook,” was published last month by EPE Press, in San Francisco.
-More info here and here and here.
+John Angell Grant is a writer/director/actor from Palo Alto, California.
+His book of poems, “The Green Notebook,” was published last fall by EPE Press, in San Francisco.
+More info here and here (press release) and here.

 Here are some reviews of “The Green Notebook.”

-His short film “Two Stoners” has won 12 awards, including “Best Indie Super Short Film” at the 8 & Halfilm Awards, a festival in honor of Fellini’s masterpiece “8 1/2.”
+His earlier short film “Two Stoners” won 18 awards, including “Best Indie Super Short Film” at the 8 & Halfilm Awards, a festival in honor of Fellini’s masterpiece “8 1/2.”
 You can see the film here.

-Grant’s latest short film, “1958” has won four awards, including “Gold Award for Best Super Short Film” at the Florence Film Festival.
+Grant’s short film, “1958” won nine awards, including “Gold Award for best Super Short Film” at the Florence Film Festival.
 You can see the film here.

 Books

-Academica Press published his book entitled Women and Religion in the Modern Drawing Room Plays of T.S.
+Academica Press published John Angell Grant’s book entitled Women and Religion in the Modern Drawing Room Plays of T.S.
 Eliot.
 Read more

 Grant’s serialized novel A Deadly Secret tells of homicide and intrigue in present-day Palo Alto.
 Episodes from the novel were published each day in the Palo Alto Daily Post.
 Read episodes